Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 ## Hello world!

-**TODO: The instructions below will change in 1.3 thanks to the knotx starter distribution**
+**TODO: The instructions below will change in 1.3 thanks to the knotx starter distribution - or Knotx-example distribution/repo ??? **

 - Download Example App distribution for latest version from [Knot.x Downloads](http://knotx.io/downloads) to new folder.
 - Unpack it
 ```